BigNoid/script.skinshortcuts/README.txt

 script.skinshortcuts was written with the intention of making user customizable shortcuts on the home page easier for skinners.

-What's New for Skinners (version 0.4.1 - development revision)
+What's New for Skinners (version 0.4.2)
 -----------------------

  - Ability to skip warning when resetting all shortcuts.
 See "Resetting all shortcuts", below